FranckFreiburger/module-invalidate/README.md

 ##### module.invalidable
 This property controls whether the module can be invalidated.
 By default, modules are not invalidable.
-This property has to be set before exporting.
+This property must be set before exporting.

 ###### Example:
 module `./myModule.js`